ScaxCodes/cc-final-exam-prep/README.md

 - A method returnBook(title) that finds the book by title and resets the borrower to null.
 - A method listBorrowedBooks() that returns an array of books that are currently borrowed.

+# Go

+## Question 1

+In Go, write a function named twoLargest that accepts a slice of integers and returns a slice containing the two largest integers from the input slice.
+The returned slice should have the larger integer as the first element and the second largest integer as the second element.

+The input slice will always contain at least two integers.

+If the largest and the second largest number in the input slice are the same, the output slice should contain two copies of this number.